2022 T1 League playoffs

 The 2022 T1 League playoffs was the postseason tournament of the T1 League's 2021–22 season.
 The play-in series was played on May 22.
 The semifinals series started on May 24 and ended on May 28.
 The finals series started on May 31 and ended on June 4.
 On June 4, the Kaohsiung Aquas defeated the Taichung Wagor Suns, 3–0, winning the 2021–22 season championship.

 Format

-Five teams will participate in the playoffs.
-The top three teams, based on winning percentage of regular season, directly qualify for the semifinals.
-The fourth and fifth seeds play the best-of-three play-in series, which is in a 1-1 format.
-The fourth seed will be awarded a one-win advantage.
-The winner of play-in series and the top three seeds play the best-of-five semifinals series.
-The winners of the semifinals series play the best-of-seven finals series.
-The semifinals series change to best-of-three series, which is in a 1-1-1 format.
-And finals series change to best-of-five series, which is in a 2-2-1 format, due to the COVID-19 pandemic in Taiwan.
+Five teams participated in the playoffs.
+The top three teams, based on winning percentage of regular season, directly qualified for the semifinals.
+The fourth and fifth seeds played the best-of-three play-in series, which was in a 1-1 format.
+The fourth seed was awarded a one-win advantage.
+The winner of the play-in series and the top three seeds played the best-of-five semifinals series.
+The winners of the semifinals series played the best-of-seven finals series.
+The semifinals series changed to a best-of-three series, which was in a 1-1-1 format.
+The finals series changed to a best-of-five series, in a 2-2-1 format, due to the COVID-19 pandemic in Taiwan.